 - Go through the college diary

 Getting in trouble at college is something you would wanna avoid.
-So, it is always a good idea to familiarise yourself with the college rules and structure to get a grasp of things happening around you.
+So, it is always a good idea to familiarize yourself with the college rules and structure to get a grasp of things happening around you.
 This can also help prevent awkward situations and reduce anxiety on arriving at a completely new place.

 - Learn basic Arabic

 Learning the native language of any country is always a value added for the expats entering.
-Accordingly, it is highly advisable to learn the basic Arabic words to help accommodate better and faster in the Middle East (for example asking for the route, water, etc won’t be difficult to learn).
+Accordingly, it is highly advisable to learn the basic Arabic words to help accommodate better and faster in the Middle East (for example asking for the route, water, etc. won’t be difficult to learn).
 Although, it is not compulsory as Dubai and Sharjah are well developed and a fair share of the population speaks eloquent English!

 - Hire efficient packers and movers